ykkshiwo/youku-crawler/README.md

 # youku-crawler
-help people find their favourite film in youku by python cramler.
+I want to develop a crawler that can help people find the videos on youku and find their favourite films depend on actors or types.